spess14/trailblazer-colony-14/README.md

 ## Contributing

 We are happy to accept contributions from anybody.
-Note that because Moffstation is a fork of upstream Space Station 14, we will not accept any contributions that do not follow both upstream's [contribution guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html) and general best practices for contributing to a fork of an SS14 project.
+Note that because Moffstation is a fork of upstream Space Station 14, we will not accept any contributions that do not follow both upstream's [contribution guidelines](https://docs.spacestation14.com/en/general-development/codebase-info/pull-request-guidelines.html) and our own [contribution guidelines](CONTRIBUTING.md).

-You can take a look at Harmony's [contribution guidelines](https://github.com/ss14-harmony/ss14-harmony/blob/master/CONTRIBUTING.md) for an example of what we want.

 ## Building

 1. Clone this repo.